Web Analytics Made Easy -

 The degree of risk-aversion, the weighting of the risks and the decision-making in procreation are an individual matter and cannot be delegated to an ethical committee.
 But it is evident that the perception of risks and chances is systematically distorted because the decision to have children is usually taken at an emotional peak of one’s life.
 From a biological point of view, it makes sense to couple procreation with a spontaneous conviction to do the right thing and (at the same time) with a loss of reason and realism.

-Deciding for parenthood entails exposing one’s children to the human condition.
+Deciding about parenthood entails exposing one’s children to the human condition.
 This means, in particular, that every new life is also sentenced to death.
 In a state of infatuation it is almost impossible to apprehend what it means to get old and ill, and what it means having to die (see empathy gap).
 Similarly difficult is the imagination that one’s child could become the victim of an accident, crime, or severe disease.
 And not only the children, but also the parents are exposed to risk:

 - The responsibility to defend one’s children in times of war and social conflict can make it impossible to lead a non-violent life.